ageev/McAfee/README.md

 This scripts & libs will allow you to communicate with McAfee ePo
 # How to install
 ## Python 2.7
-copy libs from <libs> folder to python root folder
+copy libs from <libs> folder to python lib or root folder
 ## Python 3.x
-copy libs from <libs/Python3> to python root folder copy .pyc files from <lib/> to python root folder urlquiry files not needed
+copy libs from <libs/Python3> to python lib or root folder